History of Lithuania: Baltic tribes

-Map of the ancient Baltic homelands at the time of the Hunnish invasions (3rd-4th c.
-AD).
+Map of the ancient Baltic homelands at the time of the Hunnish invasions (c.
+3rd).
 Baltic cultural areas (identified archaeologically) are in purple.
 The Baltic sphere originally covered Eastern Europe from the Baltic Sea to modern Moscow.

 Baltic tribes around 1200, in the neighbourhood about to face the Teutonic Knights' conversion and conquests; note that Baltic territory extended far inland.

 The first Lithuanian people were a branch of an ancient group known as the Balts.
 (Note: Historically, there has been a scholarly dispute concerning the origin of the Balts.
 According to one major point of view, the Baltic peoples descend directly from the original Indo-European arrivals, who might have settled this part of Europe possibly as far back as about 3000 BC as the archeological Corded Ware culture.
 The linguistic argument has been the most "archaic" status of the Lithuanian language among the existing Indo-European languages of Europe.
 The competing idea takes into account the many words common to both the Baltic and Slavic languages and postulates a shared, more recent Balto-Slavic ancestry.
 There has been no agreement regarding which archeological formation such hypothetical Proto-Balto-Slavic community would correspond to.)
 The main tribal divisions of the Balts were the West Baltic Old Prussians and Yotvingians, and the East Baltic Lithuanians and Latvians.
 The Balts spoke forms of the Indo-European languages.
 Today, the only remaining Baltic nationalities are the Lithuanians and Latvians, but there were more Baltic groups or tribes in the past.
 Some of these merged into Lithuanians and Latvians (Samogitians, Selonians, Curonians, Semigallians), while others no longer existed after they were conquered and assimilated by the State of the Teutonic Order (Old Prussians, Yotvingians, Sambians, Skalvians, and Galindians).